rubycdp/ferrum/README.md

   * `:url` (String) - URL for a running instance of Chrome.
 If this is set, a browser process will not be spawned.
   * `:ws_url` (String) - Websocket url for a running instance of Chrome.
 If this is set, a browser process will not be spawned.
+It's higher priority than `:url`, setting both doesn't make sense.
   * `:process_timeout` (Integer) - How long to wait for the Chrome process to respond on startup.
   * `:ws_max_receive_size` (Integer) - How big messages to accept from Chrome